a12coin-project/a12coin/README.md

 If you find a bug or experience issues with this software, please report it using the issue system.

-Please see the contribution guide to see how you can participate in the development of A12coin Core.
+Please see [the contribution guide](CONTRIBUTING.md).
+To see how you can participate in the development of A12coin Core.
-There are often topics seeking help where your contributions will have high impact and get very appreciation. wow.
+There are arranged topics that [need help](https://github.com/a12coin-project/a12coin/labels/help%20wanted) where a contribution will have a big impact and will be highly appreciated.